 Skagen is Denmark's northernmost port town (aka The Scaw), located on the east coast of Skagen Odde peninsula.
 Port Skagen is located approx 41 km (25 ml) north of Frederikshavn and approx 108 km (67 ml) northeast of Aalborg.
 The well-developed Skagen Harbour is Denmark's main fishing port.
 The tourist industry is also thriving, attracting around 2 million tourists annually.
 Town's population is around 8,000.

 Originally the name "Skagen" was applied to the peninsula but today usually refers to the town itself.
 In the Middle Ages the settlement began as a fishing village, famous for its herring industry.
 Thanks to the seascapes, evening light and fishermen, towards the end of 19th century Skagen became popular with a group of Impressionist artists known as the Skagen Painters.

-Det Hvide fyr (The White Lighthouse) just north of the city is Denmark's oldest brick-built lighthouse.
-It was designed by Philip de Lange and initially lit in 1747.
-In 1858, it was replaced by det Grå fyr (Grey Lighthouse) 2 km further north.
-The White Lighthouse was restored in 1960, and now houses art exhibitions.
+Det Hvidefyr (The White Lighthouse) is located north of Skagen and is Denmark's oldest brick-built lighthouse (opened in 1747).
+In 1858, it was replaced by Det Grafyr (The Grey Lighthouse) located approx 2 km further north.
+Det Hvidefyr was restored in 1960 and currently serves as art gallery (houses art exhibitions).

 Skagen cruise terminal

 In 2015 was completed a port project adding new (dedicated to cruise vessels) facilities, including 2 piers with capacity to berth big-sized passenger liners.

 Port Skagen as facilities also has a boat/yacht marina, shoreside seafood restaurants, art museum.